justinliu23/stockscrape/README.md

   4. Insert your generated Google App Password where it says, "Insert your password here"

 * Run `main.py` after you personalize your email login information and clipboard of stocks to use

+## Automating the Script
+* Automating `main.py` to notify you via email requires 2 steps:
+    1. (Convert)[https://www.youtube.com/watch?v=UZX5kH72Yx4&list=LLn2A3GlJT_vthodJ8G63-gA&index=3&t=229s] your python script (.py) to an executable file (.exe)
+  2. Open Windows Task Scheduler and (schedule a new task)[https://windowsreport.com/schedule-tasks-windows-10/] with the generated .exe file in the Actions tab - scheduling other parts of the task are based on personal preferences

 ## viewer.py
 * Personalize a clipboard of stocks to quickly and easily view their prices (refer to line 11 for example)